-7.2.2 Flat wage increase in Municipal schools
+7.2.2 Two alternative policies: flat wage increase in Municipal schools and competency requirements for teaching

-This experiment simulates an across the board increase in public school wage offers.
-To make it comparable to the merit-reform, the bonus is such that, in equilibrium, it results in a 30 percent increase in average wages in public schools, the Government target under the merit reform.
+Under the first counterfactual experiment, public schools offer a bonus that is independent of skills in addition to the wages currently being offered.
+I simulate the equilibrium labor supply of potential teachers, private school wage offers and parental school choices under this alternative compensation rule in public schools.
+To make this experiment comparable to the merit-reform, the bonus is such that, in equilibrium, it results in a 30 percent increase in average accepted wages in public schools.
+This is the same increase that the Government aims to achieve under the merit reform.

 This policy is less effective at attracting skilled teachers into public schools than a merit-based reform.
 Figure 3 shows the simulated distributions of teaching skills by occupational sectors at baseline, under the merit reform, and under the flat bonus experiment.
 The merit-based reform causes the mass of highly skilled teachers to increase in public schools, but under the flat bonus the teaching skill distribution in public schools does not experience such a considerable shift to the right.
-The distribution of skills in the voucher sector remains close to baseline under the flat bonus, indicating that there is no cream skimming of the best voucher school teachers into public schools, which instead occurs under the merit-based reform.
-Finally, unlike the merit-based reform, highly skilled individuals are not attracted from the non-teaching sector either (the distribution of skills among non-teachers does not shift to the left like it does under the merit-based reform).
+The distribution of skills in the voucher sector remains close to baseline under the flat bonus, indicating that there is